 Teach them how to trust God in difficult times

 The last tip is the most important of all.
 Your relationship with God is the most powerful example you can give your children.
-The way you handle your stress and anxiety with the company of God is priceless for your children’s emotional and spiritual growth.
+The way you handle your stress and anxiety with God is priceless for your children’s emotional and spiritual growth.
 Therefore, take time every day to pray and study the Bible with them.
-Talk about how God’s men handled their stress in difficult times and how God’s Word encourages you today and gives you hope for the future.
+Talk about how God’s men handled their stress in difficult times.
+Talk also about how God’s Word encourages you today and gives you hope for the future.

 We all have times when we overreact, especially when we are under a lot of stress.
 But the good news is that we are more resilient than we imagine we are.
 We cannot change how we reacted in the past, but we can change how we will react in the future.